 Step One: Start with a pre-baked sweet potato.

-I like to use a mini cookie scoop or melon baller, but a spoon will work, just be careful to leave some sweet potato flesh inside the sweet potato.
+- I like to use a mini cookie scoop or melon baller, but a spoon will work, just be careful to leave some sweet potato flesh inside the sweet potato--this will prevent the egg mixture from searing out of the sweet potato.

 A Few More Pointers on Sweet Potato Baked Eggs